 To open the IPsec tunnel configuration page, click IPsec in the Configuration section of the main menu.
 The menu item will expand and you will see four separate configuration pages: 1st Tunnel, 2nd Tunnel, 3rd Tunnel and 4th Tunnel.
-Supported are both, policy-based and route-based VPN approaches, see the different configuration scenarios in Chapter 4.10.1.
+Supported are both, policy-based and route-based VPN approaches, see the different configuration scenarios in Chapter 4.12.1.

 IPv4 and IPv6 tunnels are supported (dual stack), you can transport IPv6 traffic through IPv4 tunnel and vice versa.
-For different IPsec authentication scenarios, see Chapter 4.10.2.
+For different IPsec authentication scenarios, see Chapter 4.12.2.

-- To encrypt data between the local and remote subnets, specify the appropriate values in the subnet fields on both routers.
-To encrypt the data stream between the routers only, leave the local and remote subnets fields blank. - If you specify the protocol and port information in the Local Protocol/Port field, then the router encapsulates only the packets matching the settings. - For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page. - Detailed information and more examples of IPsec tunnel configuration and authentication can be found in the application note IPsec Tunnel [6]. - FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
+- If you specify the protocol and port information in the Local Protocol/Port field, then the router encapsulates only the packets matching the settings. - For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page. - Detailed information and more examples of IPsec tunnel configuration and authentication can be found in the application note IPsec Tunnel [6]. - FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
 This UM includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.

-4.10.1 Route-based Configuration Scenarios
+4.12.1 Route-based Configuration Scenarios